-China formally accuses Australian journalist Cheng Lei of supplying state secrets abroad
+China formally arrests Australian TV anchor Cheng Lei on spying allegations

 Chinese officials and state media have repeatedly accused Canberra of doing Washington’s bidding and suggested that political and economic relations could improve if Australia were to distance itself from the orbit of American allies seeking to contain China and engage with Beijing on grounds of “mutual respect.”

-After Canada detained the Huawei chief financial officer Meng Wanzhou at the behest of the United States in December 2018, China detained two Canadians, Michael Spavor and Michael Kovrig, in a move the Chinese ambassador likened to self-defense.
+After Canada detained Huawei’s chief financial officer Meng Wanzhou at the behest of the United States in December 2018, China detained two Canadians, Michael Spavor and Michael Kovrig, in a move the Chinese ambassador likened to self-defense.
 The two Canadians are similarly facing charges of spying and providing state secrets overseas.

 Haze Fan, a Chinese reporter who worked for Bloomberg News, was also detained in December on suspicion of national security crimes.